scifigurmeet/devops/Provisioning/On-Premise Provisioning.md

 ## Part 1: Understanding On-Premise and Provisioning Infrastructure

+### What is On-Premise?
+"On-premise" refers to hosting and maintaining hardware and software on your own physical infrastructure, typically within your organization's facilities.
+This is in contrast to cloud-based solutions where resources are hosted by third-party providers.

 ### Exercise 1: Setting Up a Simple "On-Premise" Environment

+**Intention:** This exercise simulates setting up a basic on-premise server.
+In a real-world scenario, this would involve installing an operating system and necessary software on a physical server in your organization's data center.

+**Steps:**

 1. Open PowerShell as Administrator
 2. Create a new directory for our project: